On the jump of the cover time in random geometric graphs: Proof of the upper bound on the cover time with fixed radius

 It is clear that the contribution of $D_0$ to the inequality is $O(1)$.
 By symmetry around $y_X$, one obtains the same bound for the remaining levels $\frac{s_2-s_1+1}{2}<t\leq s_2-s_1+1$.
 Then $\mathcal{R}(x\longleftrightarrow y)=O(\log n)$.

-We now lift the assumptions on the parallelepipeds: consider first two vertices $x,y$ of $L_1$ that are in the same strip of a 2-dimensional slice, but now separated by an odd number of parallelepipeds that are not at the boundary.
+We now finally lift the assumptions on the parallelepipeds, namely that $r_1=r_2$ and that $s_2-s_1$ is odd, plus the fact that neither $\mathrm {C_i},\mathrm {C_j}$ belong to the boundary: consider first two vertices $x,y$ of $L_1$ that are in the same strip of a 2-dimensional slice, but now separated by an odd number of parallelepipeds that are not at the boundary.
 Let $x\in \mathrm{T}_{s_1',r_1}$ and $y\in \mathrm{T}_{s_2',r_1}$ with $s_2'-s_1'$ even such that neither parallelepiped is at the boundary.
-By the construction given above there exists $x' \in L_1(G)$ with $x' \in \mathrm{T}_{s_1'+1,r_1}$ such that $\mathcal{R}(x'\longleftrightarrow y)=O(\log n)$.
+By the construction given above there exists $x' \in L_1$ with $x' \in \mathrm{T}_{s_1'+1,r_1}$ such that $\mathcal{R}(x'\longleftrightarrow y)=O(\log n)$.
 Note that $d_E(x,x')=O(\log n)$, since $x$ and $x'$ are in adjacent parallelepipeds, and any parallelepiped has logarithmic side length in the first 2 dimensions and fixed side length in the other dimensions.
 By Corollary ~\ref{cor:chemical_distance_rgg}, a.a.s., the graph distance between $x$ and $x'$ is then also $O(\log n)$, and thus a.a.s.\ $\mathcal{R}(x\longleftrightarrow x') = O(\log n)$.
 Then, by application of the triangle inequality (see Lemma~\ref{lem:triangleinequality}), also a.a.s. $\mathcal{R} (x \longleftrightarrow y) = O(\log n)$.
-Also, since any two vertices in the same parallelepiped (not necessarily in good cubes, but still in $L_1(G)$) satisfy that their graph distance is $O(\log n)$ (see Corollary~\ref{cor:chemical_distance_rgg}, the largest side length of a parallelepiped is $O(\log n)$), by another application of the triangle inequality, also a.a.s.\ the effective resistance between them is $O(\log n)$.
-Hence, for any $x',y' \in L_1(G)$ belonging to the largest connected component of the renormalized graph inside the same strip of a $2$-dimensional slice not at the boundary, we have
+Also, since any two vertices in the same parallelepiped (not necessarily in good cubes, but still in $L_1$) satisfy that by Corollary~\ref{cor:chemical_distance_rgg}, their graph distance is a.a.s.\ $O(\log n)$, by another application of the triangle inequality, also a.a.s.\ the effective resistance between them is $O(\log n)$.
+Hence, for any $x',y' \in L_1$ belonging to the largest connected component of the renormalized graph inside the same strip of a $2$-dimensional slice not at the boundary, we have

-By the same idea, we may extend our bounds to vertices in parallelepipeds of a strip on the boundary of the 2-dimensional slice, as for these vertices there exists a vertex at graph distance $O(\log n)$ in a parallelepiped not at the boundary.
+Using the same idea, we may extend our bounds to vertices in parallelepipeds of a strip on the boundary of the 2-dimensional slice, since for these vertices there exists a vertex at graph distance $O(\log n)$ in a parallelepiped not at the boundary.